-A visiting or transient student is one who is enrolled at another institution and plans to enroll at MAC for one semester and then return to the home institution.
+A visiting or transient student is one who is enrolled at another institution and plans to enroll at MAC for one semester before returning to the home institution.
 Visiting students do not need to submit transcripts as listed above unless the class in which they wish to enroll has a prerequisite.
 Contact the Admissions Office for more information.